 For joint filers - up to $193,000 ($193,000-$203,000 for a partial contribution).

 Annual Contribution Limit

-You may contribute simultaneously to a traditional IRA and a Roth IRA (subject to eligibility) as long as the total contributed to all IRAs (traditional or Roth) is no more than $5,500 for the 2016 or 2017 tax years ($6,500 age 50 and older).
+You may contribute simultaneously to a traditional IRA and a Roth IRA (subject to eligibility) as long as the total contributed to all IRAs (traditional or Roth) is no more than $5,500 for the 2018 tax year or $6,000 for the 2019 tax year ($6,500 and $7,000 respectively age 50 and older).